lucendio/lecture-devops-infos/guide/path.md

 #### (3) Implementation

-* use the repository that already contains your concept and add all the infrastructure code that is not required to sit next to the source code of the [application](https://github.com/lucendio/lecture-devops-app)
+* use the repository that already contains your concept and add all the infrastructure code that is not required to sit next to the source code of [your application](./../faq.md#12-how-to-choose-the-application-for-the-project-assignment)

-* fork the [application](https://github.com/lucendio/lecture-devops-app) repository in case you want to introduce changes so that it works with your implementation
+* fork the repository of the application you [chose](./../faq.md#12-how-to-choose-the-application-for-the-project-assignment) so that you are able to introduce changes necessary to integrate it with the rest of your setup

 #### (4) Deliverables